neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/about.md

 The first NeurIPS workshop on **Time Series in the Age of Large Models** will be held at the Vancouver Convention Center on **December 15, 2024**.
 We look forward to welcoming you in Vancouver.

 The list of accepted papers is available [here](/accepted-papers/) and the PDFs are available at the linked OpenReview pages.

+Post workshop, we created a Slack workspace to bring time series researchers together.
+If you would like to join the workspace, please email the organizers and request an invite link.

 ### Introduction